nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given company name does not exist in the list.
+The given client name does not exist in the list.

     * 3a1.
 JeeqTracker shows an error message.